-In these terms we will analyze the limiting behavior we got earlier.
+In these terms, we will analyze the limiting behavior we got earlier.
 Denote

 Eq. \eqref{eq: - behavior} implies that $\omega$ is supported on measures giving mass at most $c+o_M(1)$ to $\mathcal{K}_\varepsilon$.
-Taking $M$ to infinite we get that $\vec \omega$ is supported on measures giving mass at most $c$ to $X_n$, that is, giving mass at least $1-c$ to the additional point $*$.
-In formula,
+Taking $M$ to infinity we get that $\vec \omega$ is supported on measures giving mass at most $c$ to $X_n$, that is, giving mass at least $1-c$ to the additional point $*$.
+In a formula,

 Hence